 Since the boundary conditions correspond to the algebraic conditions in the DAE system that is solved by DASKR, the above choice of parameters also means that the algebraic equations change in a continuous way at the time of each event, which in turn means that the B-spline coefficients that appear in the algebraic equations change in a continuous way.
 However, an examination of the time derivatives of the algebraic equations shows that they do not change continuously at the time of an event.
-(To see this, note that the time derivative of the algebraic constraint corresponding to the left boundary condition prior to the event is simply $u{xt}(a,t)$ but after the event, it is $u{xt}(a,t) + \gamma u_t(a,t)$ .
+(To see this, note that the time derivative of the algebraic constraint corresponding to the left boundary condition prior to the event is simply $u{rt}(a,t)$ but after the event, it is $u{rt}(a,t) + \gamma u_t(a,t)$.
 A similar situation holds for the right boundary condition.)
 Consequently, the time derivative of at least one of B-spline coefficients that appears in each algebraic constraint must change discontinuously at the time of the event, in order to satisfy the new boundary condition that is imposed immediately after the event.
 Due to this discontinuity in the time derivative of the B-spline coefficient(s), a cold start should be performed after each event.
 See below for further discussion on this point.

 The organization of the RT routine in this case is straightforward.
-We call the VALUES routine to get solution values at the endpoints of the spatial domain and then the gstop vector function is $[U(0,t) - u{crit}, U(1,t) - u{crit}]^T$ .
+We call the VALUES routine to get solution values at the endpoints of the spatial domain and then the gstop vector function is $[U(0,t) - u{crit}, U(1,t) - u{crit}]^T$.

-In the main program, we first need to call BACOLI95\INIT with NRT =2 since there are two events to be tracked.
+In the main program, we first call BACOLI95_INIT with NRT = 2 since there are two events to be tracked.
 We also call SETSOL as usual.
-Then BACOLI95 is called at t = 0 with the boundary routines BNDXA1 and BNDXB1, corresponding to the $u_x(a,t) = \alpha$ and $u_x(b,t) = \alpha$ conditions.
-The main program is setup to handle either boundary event happening first.
+Then BACOLI95 is called at t = 0 with the boundary routines BNDXA1 and BNDXB1, corresponding to the $u_x(a, t) = \alpha$ and $u_x(b, t) = \alpha$ conditions.
+The main program is setup to handle whichever boundary event happens first.

 At the end of this first return from BACOLI95, we access the JROOT array to determine which of the events has been detected.
 Based on an inspection of JROOT, the main program writes out a message indicating which of the two boundaries satisfied the event condition.
-The time, solution, and first spatial derivative values across the spatial domain are written out and then the computation proceeds.
+The time and corresponding solution values across the spatial domain are written out and then the computation continues.
 BACOLI95 is called again, with a cold start.
-The next call to BACOLI95 uses the BNDXA2 routine instead of the BNDXA1 routine if the left boundary event is detected, or the BNDXB2 routine instead of the BNDXB1 routine if the right boundary event is detected.
-The BNDXA2 routine imposes the $u_x(a,t) = -\gamma u(a,t)$ boundary condition while the BNDXB2 routine imposes the $u_x(b,t) = -\gamma u(b,t)$ boundary condition.
+This call uses the BNDXA2 routine instead of the BNDXA1 routine if the left boundary event is detected, or the BNDXB2 routine instead of the BNDXB1 routine if the right boundary event is detected.
+The BNDXA2 routine imposes the $u_x(a, t) =$ $-\gamma u(a, t)$ boundary condition while the BNDXB2 routine imposes the $u_x(b, t) =$ $-\gamma u(b, t)$ boundary condition.

 Next BACOLI95 returns when the second event is found.
-Again, JROOT is examined to determine which event has been found and the time, solution, and first spatial derivative values across the spatial domain are written out.
-BACOLI95 is called again, with a cold start, and with inputs BNDXA2 and BNDXB2 so that both of the new boundary conditions, $u_x(a,t) = -\gamma u(a,t)$ and $u_x(b,t) = -\gamma u(b,t)$ , are imposed.
-BACOLI95 returns at $t{out}$ and outputs the final solution and first spatial derivative values.
+Again, JROOT is examined to determine which event has been found and the time and corresponding solution values across the spatial domain are written out.

+BACOLI95 is called again, with a cold start, and with inputs BNDXA2 and BNDXB2 so that both of the new boundary conditions, $u_x(a,t) = -\gamma u(a,t)$ and $u_x(b,t) = -\gamma u(b,t)$, are imposed.
+BACOLI95 returns at t_f and the main program outputs the final solution.